JamesHMcKay/snowflake_example/README.md

 # Snowflake example

-This project a small example of loading data in a Snowflake database using the python connector.
+This repository contains a small example of loading data in a Snowflake database using the python connector.
 I also include an example task which is created on the Snowflake cluster to do a little bit of scheduled processing.

 ## Quick start